 We will not incur any extra costs without prior approval from the employee.
 If you instruct us to negotiate on the sums being offered then we’d be happy to do so.
 Simply call us on our phone number which is 0117 321 7700.

 Legal Advice For a Possible Discrimination Claim

 If you feel that you have been unfairly treated in the workplace because of your race, religion, gender, health or anything other than your ability, either by your boss or colleagues you may be able to claim discrimination.

 As upsetting as it may be, you may just want to ignore it and hope it goes away.
 It is advisable that any discrimination at work is challenged to make sure your personal life is not affected.

 Our firm can help you present your claim for discrimination to your employer and ease your stress and worry for you.

 We have achieved six-figure sums for executives with discrimination claims on many occasions.

 We understand that it can be a very stressful and anxious time if you have been unfairly dismissed.
 As employment law solicitors, we can help ease that stress for you.
 The law around unfair dismissal is extremely complex therefore it is advisable to take advice from a legal advisor to guide you carefully through the process.

-All of our expert lawyers at DPH Legal in Bristol specialise in employment law and only employment law.
-We have a wealth of experience in providing high quality, common sense advice regarding unfair dismissal.
+All of our expert lawyers at DPH Legal in Bristol specialising in employment law and only employment law.
+We have a wealth of experience in providing high-quality, common-sense advice regarding unfair dismissal.

 Our solicitors have assisted many employees in achieving high levels of compensation when they have been wrongfully or unfairly dismissed.